SteenGuo/vue-waterfall-eric/README.md

 ### ericWaterfallSlot

-<code>props.item</code> Inherited from the list items,has all the attributes of the list item
+<code>props.item</code> Inherited from the list item,has all the attributes of the list item